 Description: A literature-based seminar course focused on new molecular targets for anticancer agents.

 Course number: 16:718:575

-Description: This is a literature-based seminar course focused on key discoveries in the field of intracellular signal transduction.
+Description: This is a literature-based seminar course focused on key discoveries in the field of signal transduction in immune and cancer cells.

 Title: Molecular Response to Therapeutic DNA Damage

 Schedule: (every three years starting in Spring 2021)